yyaoisgood2021/HUB-screening/README.md

 ### Section 2 "Classifying hub essentiality with sequence and epigenetic features"

+To run codes in this section, you need to install [juicer](https://github.com/aidenlab/juicer) (v1.6) and [bedtools](https://bedtools.readthedocs.io/en/latest/index.html).

 1. you need to download the following data:

 	i. `TableS11` from [Ding et al. study](https://www.science.org/doi/10.1126/sciadv.abi6020) (DOI: 10.1126/sciadv.abi6020)